selemondev/8-Awesome-Vue-Projects/README.md

 ## ✨ Conclusion
 I hope you find my projects to be educative and fun.
-If you encounter an error or have any improvements to make to the projects, don't be shy, go ahead and create a pull request.
+If you encounter errors or have any improvements to make to the projects, don't be shy, go ahead and create a pull request.
 Happy coding ✨